-$F(S) \Leftrightarrow I(S) \land R(S) \land N(S)$
+$$F(S) \Leftrightarrow I(S) \wedge R(S) \wedge N(S)$$

 This identity is not a heuristic.
 It is a minimal constraint condition.
 Each term-interpretive embedding (I), reflexive situatedness (R), and internal normativity (N)-performs a distinct structural function.
 None is derivable from the others.
 Any two, taken together, are insufficient.